-What should I do if I've been doing some stress eating?
+What should I do if my child is doing some stress eating?

-- ▶ Don't keep it secret.
-Be sure to tell your parents and your PAL.
-Let them know about every time you do it.
-That way they can help you help yourself. - ► Look for patterns.
-Are there certain times of day that you do it?
-Are there certain foods?
-Or do you eat whatever foods are around? - Examine your feelings.
+- Encourage her to talk about it. - Look for patterns.
+Are there certain times of the day that she does it?
+Certain foods? - Ask about her feelings.
 What event or what thought could have upset you?
-If you are worried about something, what could it be? - Plan ways to deal with stress. - Address the real problem.
-Identify what's making you feel bad.
-Then problemsolve and make a plan to deal with it.
-Use your parents, your friends, your PAL, and other resources to help you. - Make sure you follow a healthy eating plan.
-That
+If you are worried about something, what could it be? - Help her plan ways to deal with stress.

-- means eating 3 meals and 2 well-planned snacks.
-If you are getting the nutrition you need, you are less likely to stress eat because your hunger is out of control. - Plan an enjoyable, nutritious snack just before the time of day that you might be alone and might stress eat.
-That way you won't be hungry.
-You won't be as tempted to get started on RED foods or stress eat. - Limit your access to RED foods.
-Talk to your parents about keeping RED snack foods out of the house.
-If they aren't there, you can't eat them.
-It's not very likely that you will stress eat with carrots, apples, or broccoli. - Stay active when you are alone.
-Being around others will make it less likely that you will stress eat.
-Do activities you enjoy if you are alone.
-Plan some physical activity at a time you might be tempted to stress eat.
+- Help her address the real problem. - First, help her identify what's making her feel bad. - Then help her make a plan to deal with it. - Encourage her to use all of her resources. - Make sure she follows a healthy eating plan.
+That means eating 3 healthy meals and 2 well-planned snacks.
+If she gets the nutrition she needs, she will be less likely to stress eat because her hunger is out of control. - Plan an enjoyable, nutritious snack just before the time of day that she might be alone and might stress eat.
+That way she won't be too hungry.
+She won't be as tempted to get started on RED foods or stress eat.

-Skills and Goals for dealing with stress eating
+How to help yourself deal with stress eating

-- Identify situations that may cause stress eating. - Identify feelings that may cause stress eating. - Identify thoughts that may cause stress eating. - Talk about my feelings with my parents and my PAL. - Use my resources to protect myself from stress eating.
+- Identify 2 high-risk situations you face.

+- Identify the feelings that cause stress eating.

+- Plan in advance how you can deal with them.

+- Keep track of results.

+- Keep RED snack foods out of the house.
+It's not very likely that she will stress eat with carrots, apples, or broccoli.

+- Encourage her to stay

+active when she is alone.

+Help her plan activities she

+enjoys when she's alone.

+Plan some physical activity.

+Being around others will

+make it less likely that she

+will stress eat.

-How can I avoid stress eating?
+How to help your child avoid stress eating

-- Identify times and situations that could cause it. - ► Plan ways to deal with your feelings in those situations. - Use the Help Sheet to help you make a plan. - ► Talk to your parents, your friends, and your PAL about your feelings.
+- ▶ Help her identify times and situations that could cause it. - Help her identify feelings that may cause it. - ▶ Help her plan ways to deal with her feelings in those situations. - Use the Help Sheet for making a plan. - Encourage her to talk to you, her friends, and her PAL about her feelings.